TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 _Merge your `06` branch via the Big Green Button_, then create a new _WIP Branch_ named `07--the-last-cascade` in GitHub.
 On your local machine, check out the `master` branch and `git pull` to update your local copy.
 Then check out your _new_ branch to get to work!

 Remember that `scripts.js` file with your pseudocode for `NestedAccordians` and `ViewModeSwitch`?
 Time to implement the JavaScript.
-You've already written out _how_ it should work, so try writing the code that will _make_ it work.
+You've already written out _how_ it should work, so try writing the JavaScript code that will _make_ it work.
+There's no reason to mess with the HTML or CSS except to link your `scripts.js` in the appropriate place.

 Leave your pseudocode in on the appropriate line of code.
 If you find you need to change your code than what you originally envisioned, leave the original comment, but add a comment explaining what you changed and why.

 #### NestedAccordion